 But none of those things were on his mind – he was missing the fresh powder in Park City and wishing he could be snowboarding with his brother again.

 "I told him how much it had been snowing [in Park City] and he was like, ‘I’m so jealous.
 I’m not even snowboarding right now,’" Blaze Kotsenburg said.
 "He’s not used to the spotlight."

 The Kotsenburg boys used to joke about famous people ever knowing they existed.
 Now those jokes have become the reality.

 "We used to joke about people like Kobe Bryant ever even talking to him," Blaze said.
 "The fact that he tweeted at him, I just laughed about it.
 We used to joke ‘What if you ever won the Olympics?’
 And it was like, ‘Haha, yeah, I don’t know.’
 Now we know."

 But that doesn’t mean Kotsenburg will change his style.
 He doesn’t want his Olympic medal to change the way people think of him.

 "They’re kind of holding him up and saying he saved snowboarding," Carol Ann Kotsenburg, Sage’s mother, said.
 "He doesn’t like that – he doesn’t want to be anybody’s hero.
 He says, ‘I just want to go ride.’"

-It didn't look like Sage would have to worry about the fame associated with a gold medal after Thursday's qualification runs.
+It didn’t look like Sage would have to worry about the fame associated with a gold medal after Thursday’s qualification runs.
 Despite landing every jump he attempted, the judges were seemingly unimpressed, handing him middle-of-the-pack scores.

 So, for Saturday’s semifinals (where he managed to earn a spot in the medal round) and finals, Sage got back to doing what he does best – having fun.